Paouky/paouky-docs/docs/getting-started/wallet-handbook.md

 ## scan

-The `scan` command scans the entire UTXO (unspent tx outputs) set from the node, identifyies which outputs are yours and updates your wallet state.
+The `scan` command scans the entire UTXO (unspent tx outputs) set from the node, identifies which outputs are yours and updates your wallet state.

 ```text
 grin-wallet scan